 Research

-At the Society Complexity and Data Science Laboratory (CDCS Lab), our primary objective is to harness the power of data science to tackle a diverse array of challenges.
-These range from understanding the spread of information on social media platforms to developing models for epidemic outbreaks, and analyzing mobility trends.
+At the Center for Data Science and Complexity for Society (CDCS), our primary objective is to harness the power of complex systems to tackle diverse challenges.
+These range from understanding the spread of information on social media platforms, developing models for epidemic outbreaks, and analyzing mobility trends.

 We firmly believe in the synergy of network science and complex systems, utilizing this blend to construct mathematical models of intricate dynamics.
 It's through this integrated approach that we unravel large-scale, pivotal phenomena.